isaiahfrantz/isaiah-ntp/ntp/README.md

 ### Beginning with ntp

-To use this module, ensure that the static config file located in files/etc_ntp.conf is correct for your hosts
+To use this module, ensure that the variables defined in the module and the format of templates/etc_ntp.conf.erb are correct for your hosts

 ## Usage